-Holding considerable expertise in community involvement, nonprofit management and mentorship, Ms. Chambers-Gordon credits much of her dedication to give back to her community to the early influence of her mother.
+Holding considerable expertise in community involvement, nonprofit management and mentorship, Ms. Chambers-Gordon credits much of her dedication to give back to her community to the early influence of her mother, Mary.
 In 2017, she founded Raising Girls, an organization that provides hygiene products to young people in western Washington state, and she continues to excel there as the chief executive officer.
-She has also spent time as the vice president of the Greater Metro Parks Foundation from 2010 to 2019 and has been involved as a mentor with Palmer Scholars and a board member and member of the giving circle of Hilltop Artists since 2014.
+She also spent time as the vice president of the Greater Metro Parks Foundation from 2010 to 2019 and has been involved as a mentor with Palmer Scholars and a board member and member of the giving circle of Hilltop Artists since 2014.

 Looking toward the future, Ms. Chambers-Gordon’s goal is to continue her real estate business as well as grow Raising Girls so that it can operate on a national scale.
 She hopes to increase their ability to combat the effects of poverty on girls’ access to basic needs and how that impacts their education, noting that many girls from poor families end up missing school because they don’t have the necessary menstrual products.
 Having worked as a community advocate for young people for over three decades, Ms. Chambers-Gordon looks forward to continuing to raise awareness and being a voice for change.